 A key employer in the sector is Mastercard.
 This massive multinational has an office right at the heart of Buenos Aires in Porteño Plaza 1.
 Earlier this year, the company made headlines across Latin America after launching a prepaid card with leading blockchain and cryptocurrency infrastructure provider, Binance.

 The company currently employs over 24,000 people around the globe.
 Top benefits include tuition and travel assistance, volunteer days, and flexible working arrangements.
-You can explore all of Mastercard’s career opportunities on the Information Age Job Board.

 Explore jobs all around the world on the Information Age Job Board today.